gabrielpacheco23/haki/README.md

 - [x] **NaN Tagging (Optimization):** Optimize the memory footprint of `LispExp` down to 8 bytes by packing pointers and booleans inside the unused bits of an `f64` float.

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/gabrielpacheco23/haki/issues).

 ---
 *Developed with willpower.* ⚓